Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/host_eval.md

 ## Run the Application on the FPGA

 For the purposes of this lab, we have implemented the FPGA accelerator with an 8x parallelization factor.
 It processes 8 input words in parallel, producing 8 output flags in parallel each clock cycle.
 Each output flag is stored as byte and indicates whether the corresponding word is present in the search array.
 Since each word requires two calls to the MurmurHash2 function, this means that the accelerator performs 16 hash computations in parallel.
 In addition, we have optimized the host application to efficiently interact with the parallelized FPGA-accelerator.
-The result is an application which runs significantly faster.
-Thanks for FPGAs and AWS F1 instances.
+The result is an application which runs significantly faster, thanks to FPGAs and AWS F1 instances.

 1. Run the following make command for running optimized application on FPGA